-Insurance Liability Limit Property \$350,000.000 Inland Marine (valuable papers) No-sublimit for Valuable Papers Boiler and Machinery \$25,000,000 per occurrence Underground Storage Tank \$1,000,000 Occurrence/\$1,000,000 Aggregate
+\$350,000,000 No-sublimit for Valuable Papers \$25,000,000 per occurrence \$1,000,000 Occurrence/\$1,000,000 Aggregate

 The Authority's deductible amounts are \$10,000 or less.

 Independent Audit

 State law requires that independent auditors, selected by the Board of Directors, audit the financial statements of the Authority.
 The fiscal year ended June 30, 2017 audit was conducted by Maze & Associates and their report is included in the Financial Section.
 Maze & Associates has also audited the Authority's compliance with the Transportation Development Act, a state law governing the expenditure of Local Transportation Funds; and State Transit Assistance, the Single Audit Act and regulations, the law, rules and regulations governing expenditures of federal awards; Measures B, and BB, and Prop 1B Security and PTMISEA funds.
 The Auditors' reports on compliance are presented in the Compliance Section of this report.
 In all cases the Auditor's reports are "unqualified" meaning there were no compliance exceptions.